-I am an Assistant Professor in the Tilburg Center for Logic and Philosophy of Science, and in the Department of Philosophy at Tilburg University.
+I am an Assistant Professor in the Tilburg Center for Logic, Ethics, and Philosophy of Science, and in the Department of Philosophy at Tilburg University.

 My work is mostly in the philosophy of cognitive science, philosophy of science and moral psychology.
-I am interested in questions about evidence and explanation in the cognitive and brain sciences, and in how resources from the cognitive and brain sciences can help us address philosophical puzzles about the mind and moral behaviour.
+I am interested in questions about evidence and explanation in the cognitive and brain sciences, and in how resources from the cognitive and brain sciences can help us address philosophical puzzles about minds and morals.

 Click here for my Google scholar page.

-Tilburg Center for Logic and Philosophy of Science (TiLPS)
+Tilburg Center for Logic, Ethics, and Philosophy of Science (TiLPS)